Limits on drug coverage

 - Your prescribing provider allows substitution on your prescription.

-You may request a travel override to get an additional supply of medications for extended business or vacation travel.
+You may request a travel override to get an extra supply of medications for extended travel.
 All of the conditions listed below apply.

 - You may request no more than two travel overrides per calendar year, including all travel within or outside the United States (U.S.):